 Controlling Those Pesky Weeds In Your Vegetable Garden – All gardeners face a common annoyance: Fighting the onslaught of weed growth in our gardens.
 Rob “Digga” Schact, owner and operator of Hunts Brook Farm and advocate for creating balanced soil by applying natural minerals and beneficial microorganisms, will walk you through the different materials and fabrics available to keep weeds down but maintain a happy and healthy soil environment.

-All of these seminars are free, but we request you register for each one you plan to attend to allow us to adequately prepare for the group size expected.
+All of these seminars are free, but we kindly request (not required to attend) you register in advance for each one you plan to attend to allow us to adequately prepare for the group size expected.
 You may register by visiting our online registration page and looking for “Giving Garden Seminars” under adult programs.

 Please email firstname.lastname@example.org with questions about the seminars